 Chain sharpening requires special tools.
 You can purchase sharpening tools at Sears or go to a professional chain sharpener.

 CHECK GUIDE BAR

 Conditions which require guide bar maintenance:

 - Saw cuts to one side or at an angle.
-Saw has to be forced through the cut. - - SERVICE AND ADJUSTMENTS
+Saw has to be forced through the - cut. - Inadequate supply of oil to the bar and chain.